s2t2/sbsim/README.md

 ## Contributing

 We encourage and welcome your contributions to this repository.
-All contributors will need to sign the Google's [Contributor License Agreement (CLA)](https://cla.developers.google.com/).
+All open source contributors will need to sign Google's [Contributor License Agreement (CLA)](https://cla.developers.google.com/).

 Contributors are encouraged to consult the sections below for more information about code documenation, testing, and formatting.